 - 1. To treat thyroid cancer that has been diagnosed by FNA (needle biopsy) - 2.
-To diagnose whether a lump is thyroid cancer when FNA (needle biopsy) is suspicious or inconclusive (follicular or Hurthle cell lesion, or neoplasm).
-Eighty percent (80%) of these turn out to be benign and require no further treatment.
+To diagnose whether a lump is thyroid cancer when FNA (needle biopsy) is suspicious or inconclusive (follicular lesion, or neoplasm).
+80% of these turn out to be benign and require no further treatment.
 About 20% of these to prove to be cancer.
 If there is cancer, a second operation is usually required to remove the rest of the thyroid gland. - 3.
-For pressure symptoms, coughing, difficulty swallowing or a choking feeling - 4.
-If the nodule or gland is growing over time - 5.
-If your doctor is concerned for other reasons like size, appearance, family history, or extension into the chest - 6.
-For cosmetic reasons, if a large goiter is unsightly - 7.
+For pressure symptoms like coughing, or a choking feeling - 4.
+For rapid growth of an existing nodule - 5.
+For cosmetic reasons, if a large goiter unsightly - 6.
 As one of several options to treat an overactive thyroid.